MarynaShavlak/itbanda-module-2--lesson-4/README.md

 ## 🔍 Introduction

 Experience hassle-free cleaning with our user-friendly website.
-Simply input your square footage, select your cleaning services, and get an instant cost estimate.
+Simply input your square footage, select your cleaning services, and receive an instant cost estimate.
 Book your preferred date and time, share your location and key details, and we'll handle the rest.
 We'll reach out to you promptly for confirmation.
 At Comfort Group, cleanliness is just a click away!